 A new debate

 So, what is hybrid email marketing?
 Hopefully, the answer is more clear now.
 The advantages of hybrid are real, and many enterprise-level companies are seeing the results from switching to a true hybrid solution like MessageGears.
-Marketers and industry insiders across a wide spectrum of industries are beginning to recognize the power that a hybrid program offers.
+Marketers and industry insiders across a wide spectrum of industries recognize the power that a hybrid program offers.
 Marketers who are managing large amounts of data now have something new to debate: SaaS, on-premises, or hybrid?